Deep Stream-Hindon Pipe Line from Highway 87

 1. 25/10/1989.
 Deep Stream.
 Middlemarch Road.
 Average.
 Interesting country.
 Leaders: Ria, Mary McG, Mary Y, Hugh and Judith.

-4 Responses to “Deep Stream-Hindon Pipe Line from Highway 87”
+4 thoughts on “Deep Stream-Hindon Pipe Line from Highway 87”

 Lots of beer and billiards at the local Hindon pub.
 Lots of sheep cast, mushrooms and rabbits.